-There are two different types of Project leadership at Eclipse: The Project Management Committee (PMC) and Project Leads.
+There are two different types of project leadership at Eclipse: The Project Management Committee (PMC) and project leads.
 Both forms of leadership are required to:

-- ensure that their Project is operating effectively by guiding the overall direction and by removing obstacles, solving problems, and resolving conflicts; - operate using open source rules of engagement: meritocracy, transparency, and open participation; and - ensure that the Project and its Sub-Projects (if any) conform to the Eclipse Foundation IP Policy and Procedures.
+- ensure that their project is operating effectively by guiding the overall direction and by removing obstacles, solving problems, and resolving conflicts; - operate using open source rules of engagement: meritocracy, transparency, and open participation; and - ensure that the project and its subprojects (if any) conform to the Eclipse Foundation IP policy and procedures.

-The leadership for a Project is composed of the Project's Project Lead(s), the leadership of the parent Project (if any) and the PMC Leads and PMC Members for the Top-Level Project.
+The leadership chain for a project is composed of the project's project lead(s), the leadership of the parent project (if any), the PMC leads and PMC members for the top-level project, the EMO, and the EMO(ED).